softnanolab/hpc-tutorial/HPC-intro/README.md

     - Many different **flags** (e.g. `-N`, `-l`, `-J`,...) can be used to specify different options for the jobs you run.
     - The ones above are sufficient for a GPU job.
+    - **\# Setup explanation:**

+        1. Set the name of the job

+        2. Set the max time you expect the job to run (24h)

+        3. Select 1 GPU of type 'P1000'

+        4. Run 11 copies of this job (-J 50-100:5)

-    - Further documentation can be found online.
+    - Further documentation can be found online

 - `#PBS -l select:...` - using a GPU (and choosing job resources)